UAE: Barbie movie approved for release in cinemas across country

 The movie directed by Oscar-nominated writer/director Greta Gerwig stars Margot Robbie and Ryan Gosling in the lead roles.

 The delay of the movie’s release in the UAE had prompted many fans to travel abroad to watch it.
-The film touches upon many timely topics such as feminism and standing up for oneself.
+The film touches upon many timely topics such as feminism and staying true to oneself.

+Since its release last month, the movie has boosted the sales of Barbie dolls across the world.
+Dressed in pink, fans have been sharing nostalgic memories of the doll and its impact on their lives.

+Several restaurants across the world and the UAE have introduced pink dishes on their menus to cash in on the trend.

 ALSO READ: